lambdaclass/mina_bridge/README.md

 6. After deployment, set the `zkappAddress` field on `example/mina_zkapp/config.json`

+7. Set the environment variables in a `.env` file accordingly.
+A template can be found in `.env.template`.

-7. Run the example by executing from the root folder:
+8. Run the example by executing from the root folder:

     ```sh
     make execute_example